FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 scrutinized, and used without issue by millions of people (who have never been shy about telling us if there is a problem).
 Payment information is processed via secure 3rd parties and the only information about our clients that we must store is a contact email address.
-From a privacy perspective, while using Font Awesome, we collect some logs for standard troubleshooting and analytics purposes but we make no attempt associate IP information with individuals, nor do we share or sell the information we do have.
+From a privacy perspective, while using Font Awesome, we collect some logs for standard troubleshooting and analytics purposes but we make no attempt associate the IP information with individuals, nor do we share or sell the information we do have.

 #### Known Security Risks Associated with Font Awesome